csripriyan/caps_typewriter_like_behavior/README.md

 $ sudo apt install libudev-dev

-Now we are ready to compile the code.
+## Let's compile the code:

 Let's decompress, configure and apply the patch before compiling.

 Assuming the code package is downloaded into the Downloads folder in the home directory, just change directory to ~/Downloads and extract,